-Where FR is total fixed remuneration, I{Target} is the incentive percentage at target performance level, which is set to 150% of total fixed remuneration for the Chief Executive Officer, and Price at the Chief Executive Officer of Chief Executive Offic price of the award calculated as the average of the daily official prices (source: Bloomberg) recorded in the four months before the month in which the Board of Directors approves the plan rules and the award to the Chief Executive Officer.
+Where FR is total fixed remuneration, I{Target} is the incentive percentage at target performance level, which is set to 150% of total fixed remuneration for the Chief Executive Officer, and Price{Attr} is the price of the award calculated as the average of the daily official prices (source: Bloomberg) recorded in the four months before the month in which the Board of Directors approves the plan rules and the award to the Chief Executive Officer.
 Grantable shares at the end of the three-year vesting period are calculated using the following formula:

-No. Granted shares = No. Awarded shares x M_E
+No. Granted shares = No. Awarded shares x M_F